Retaliatory evictions & New Section 21 Notice

 - The Act has inserted a new Section 21A into the Housing Act 1988, under which a Section 21 Notice cannot be served until the landlord has complied with certain statutory obligations.
 The landlord has a statutory obligation to provide their tenants with gas safety and energy performance certificates.
 So, the landlord will only be able to serve a Section 21 Notice when these requirements have been complied with.

 - Before serving a Section 21 Notice, the landlord must provide the tenant with certain prescribed information relating to the rights and responsibilities of the landlord and the tenant under an AST.
-Landlords also need to provide tenants with a copy of the Department For Communities and Local Government booklet, ‘How to rent, The checklist for renting in England‘.
+Landlords also need to provide tenants with a copy of the Department For Communities and Local Government booklet.

 - The tenant may be entitled to a rent rebate where rent has been paid in advance in respect of any period beyond when a Section 21 Notice has been served to terminate the tenancy and the tenant has vacated the property.